Auto-weighted Robust Federated Learning with Corrupted Data Sources: Experimental Results

-We implement all the code in Tensorflow, simulating a federated learning system with one server and $N$ clients, where $N$ is the total number of clients in the dataset (see Table~\ref{table:dataset}).
-We compare the performance of \arfl with the following state-of-the-art approaches: \begin{itemize} \item \textbf{FedAvg}~\cite{mcmahan2017communication}.
-The standard Federated Averaging aggregation approach that just calculates the weighted average of the parameters from local clients. \item \textbf{RFA}~\cite{pillutla2019robust}.
+We compare the performance of \arfl with the following state-of-the-art solutions: \begin{itemize} \item \textbf{FedAvg}~\citep{mcmahan2017communication}.
+The standard Federated Averaging aggregation approach that just calculates the weighted average of the parameters from local clients. \item \textbf{RFA}~\citep{pillutla2019robust}.
 A robust aggregation approach that minimizes the weighted Geometric Median (GM) of the parameters from local clients.
 A smoothed Weiszfeld’s algorithm is used to compute the approximate GM.

-\item \textbf{MKrum (Multi-Krum)}~\cite{blanchard2017machine}.
+\item \textbf{MKrum (Multi-Krum)}~\citep{blanchard2017machine}.
 A Byzantine tolerant aggregation rule.
-Note that this approach tolerates some Byzantine failures such as completely arbitrary behaviors from local updates. \item \textbf{CFL}~\cite{sattler2020byzantine}.
+Note that this approach tolerates some Byzantine failures such as completely arbitrary behaviors from local updates. \item \textbf{CFL}~\citep{sattler2020byzantine}.
 A Clustered Federated Learning (CFL) approach that separates the client population into different groups based on the pairwise cosine similarities between their parameter updates, where the clients are partitioned into two groups, i.e., benign clients and corrupted clients. \end{itemize}